-Read that again, it’s vitally important to understand the difference and figure out how to implement it.
+Read that again.
+It’s vitally important to understand the difference and figure out how to implement it.

 This means asking for, and receiving, nothing whatsoever in return.
 Don’t give with one hand and take with the other.
 Just give.
-It will surprise some people and they will feel they are gaining something of great value from you.
+It will surprise some people, and they will feel they are gaining something of great value from you.

 - Do not use the act of giving IP away as a vehicle to sell your services.

-Think about why your customers really buy from you (you may find this article makes an interesting read: Are you selling what your customers are buying?).
+Think about why your customers buy from you (you may find this article makes an interesting read: Are you selling what your customers are buying?).
 Think about what you’re known for.
-What is it that you do, or what knowledge do you have that nobody else can replicate, either at all or in the same way that you do do it?
+What is it that you do, or what knowledge do you have that nobody else can replicate, either at all or in the same way that you do it?

 Finding answers to these questions will require you to really dig-in and think hard about your uniqueness and the essence of your business, as these are questions not very often even considered by business owners.
 However, once you crack how and why your offering is so unique, you’ll understand what your IP is.

 Once you’re clear on what’s unique about your business, think about a way that works for you to share certain aspects of it; the elements you might otherwise consider to be your secrets.
 You may choose to write about them in a blog or on social media.
 You may choose to share them verbally or visually at your local networking meeting, or perhaps only ever face-to-face with individual clients.
 Whatever works for you is absolutely fine.